YMCA NSW Youth Parliament

 Who runs Youth Parliament?

-The Taskforce (or “Taskies”) are a group of 25 volunteers who facilitate the program under the guidance of the YMCA NSW Youth Parliament Program Coordinator.
+The Taskforce, or “Taskies”, are a group of 27 volunteers who facilitate the program under the guidance of the Program Coordinator, Elle Griffin.
 The Taskies are responsible for the running and supervision of camps, and creation of educational material.
 One Taskie is allocated to each committee as a Committee Advisor to manage the group throughout the program and to provide topical advice gained through related university and industry experience.
 Every Taskie is a past participant of the program and is between the ages of 18-25, making the program one that is run by youth, for youth.

 What is the participation fee?